-Discover the most beautiful islands of the Philippines and find out why they get recognition for being the best in the world.
-Find out what island you should explore first from over 7000 islands to choose from in this guide.
+Discover the best islands in the Philippines and find out why the country has been recognized as being home to the most beautiful island in the world.
+Find out which most beautiful islands in the Philippines you should explore first from over 7,000 islands to choose from in this guide.

+Island hopping in the Philippines is a popular tourist activity, and one of the best places to do this is Hundred Islands National Park.
 Pangasinan on the western side of Luzon is a travel-worthy destination in the Philippines because of its scenic islands, beautiful beaches, stunning waterfalls, verdant hills, and many more.

 Aside from lounging on the white sand and swimming during your island hopping trip, you can also go snorkeling, helmet diving, kayaking, cliff jumping in Marcos Island, ziplining, rappelling, and parasailing.
 There are other fun water sports, too, like banana boat riding and jet skiing.

-They dubbed the place Cloud 9, and it has since become the place for surfers to test their mettle, improve their skill, or compete against some of the best in the sport.
+The island of Siargao shot to fame when international surfers discovered its barrel-shaped waves in Siargao surfing spots like Cloud 9, considered one of the world's best.
+Cloud 9 has since become the place for surfers to test their mettle, improve their skill, or compete against some of the best in the sport.

 Naked Island got its name because there are no structures or vegetation on it.
 It’s just a patch of fine white sand in the middle of the sea.
 You can spend an hour or so here beach bumming or wading in the clear waters.

 Boracay has always been on the top of the list when it comes to the best islands in the world.
-It has been hailed as one of the best island in Asia and the world by international travel publications throughout the years.
+It has been hailed as one of the best islands in Asia and the world by international travel publications throughout the years.

-This island in Visayas is blessed with white sandy beaches, idyllic islands, and stunning views.
+There are also other resorts in Boracay that cater to those on a budget.
 These are just some of the reasons why Boracay is a tropical paradise and a tourist favorite.

 When booking activities, it's highly recommended to get a private one as you can customize your trip to exclude or include certain destinations.
 This is ideal for small or large groups who want to stay longer in some spots.

+When planning your Cebu itinerary, you can choose from North and South of Cebu.
 In northern Cebu, you can go island-hopping in Camotes Island, Bantayan Island, or Malapascua.
 When you go to the south, you can travel to Moalboal to experience the sardine run, join the adrenaline-pumping canyoneering tours to Kawasan Falls, or hike Osmeña Peak.

-Island-hopping in Mactan is a good option if you have limited time since it's the nearest from the airport.
+Island-hopping in Mactan is a good option if you have limited time since it's the nearest to the airport.
 Common stops include a trip to Nalusuan Island and Hilutungan Island, Olango Island, and Pandanon Island.

 Birds can reach more than 40,000 during peak season, which is between November and May.
 Be sure to drop by at sunrise or sunset for the best chances of seeing them, as they come out to feed during these hours.